 It offers adjustable inversion angles of 20 degrees, 40 degrees, and 60 degrees.

-This Teeter inversion table would be the best inversion table for a short person, as it accommodates users 4’8″ tall.
+This Teeter inversion table is perfect for a short person, as it accommodates users 4’8″ tall.
 It has a weight capacity of 300 pounds.

 It comes with a five-year warranty, guaranteeing no manufacturing defects for the first five years of use.

-We love the extended handle for the ankle lock, which makes it easy for you to reach the mechanism that secures you to the table.
+We love the extended handle for the ankle locking mechanism, which makes it easy for you to reach the mechanism that secures you to the table.

 The wrap-around ankle cups ensure that you’ll remain inverted without falling off the table to the ground.

 You can even adjust the height of the footrests beneath the ankle cups!

 - Does not come with all additions, can be purchased together with tables

 - Condensed size limits usability, but the product is suited to apartments or tiny homes